SOLVING-CLUB/SaralEvents/apps/user_app/DEEP_LINK_URLS.md

 - `-W` - Wait for launch to complete
 - `-a android.intent.action.VIEW` - Action type (view a URI)
 - `-d "saralevents://..."` - Data/URI to open
-- `com.mycompany.saralevents` - Package name (optional, helps Android find the right app)
+- `com.saralevents.userapp` - Package name (optional, helps Android find the right app)

 ## Usage in Chrome/Other Apps